Chlorie/clu/README.md

 - STL-style containers and algorithms that complements the standard library, e.g. `static_vector`, `forest`, `indices`, find and replace for `string`s.
 - Rough implementations of proposals for future versions of C++, for instance `tag_invoke`, `generator`, `expected`, and the senders/receivers framework for asynchronous programming.

+## How to use

+You can manually compile this library using CMake yourself, or you can use the [`vcpkg`](https://github.com/microsoft/vcpkg) package manager.
+This library isn't included (as it shouldn't be) in the main `vcpkg` repository, and it resides in [my own personal registry](https://github.com/Chlorie/vcpkg-ports).
+Follow the link for more details.

 ## Supported Configurations

 Please use the latest compiler appropriate for your system.
 If you want to try this library out with older compilers, you are on your own.